 Editorial Text

 Based on the best available evidence, which analgesic adjuvant is best for a particular patient to optimize postoperative pain control?
 For example, how much opioid sparing will the administration of intraoperative intravenous acetaminophen afford for a typical bariatric patient at Penn State Hershey or University of Utah Medical Centers?
 With patients and surgical procedures across the United States as diverse as species in the rain forest, this can be a difficult question.
-Often randomized controlled trial yield varying estimates of the clinical effectiveness of analgesic adjuvants.
+Often, randomized controlled trials yield varying estimates of the clinical effectiveness of analgesic adjuvants.
 RCTs results, seemingly at random, leave clinicians baffled.
-Doleman et al in the study “Baseline morphine consumption…” propose an ingenious new solution to solve this riddle (Doleman 2017)1.
+Doleman et al. in the study “Baseline morphine consumption…” propose an ingenious new solution to solve this riddle (Doleman 2017)1.
 They synthesized the evidence for morphine dose reduction with adjuvants by controlling for baseline risk (morphine consumption) across surgical procedures and patient populations.
 With their new approach, local audit data could be used to predict the expected average local reduction in morphine consumption for any analgesic adjuvant.
-In the same breath, they modify and perhaps toss out the established paradigm of procedure specific pain control.
+In the same breath, they modify and perhaps toss out the established paradigm of procedure-specific pain control.

 Some variability in outcome estimates from RCTs investigating the same intervention in the similar population is to be expected.
 Each RCT obtains patients by a convenience sample; it is not a random sample of the entire population who might receive the adjuvant.
 By pure chance alone, each RCT has a chance to over- or to under estimate the effect of an intervention.
 Also, larger and smaller studies will lead to more or less precise estimates of effect of interventions.
 Meta-analysis pools available RCTs to synthesize the evidence and to increase the precision of effect estimates.
 This may reduce the uncertainty in the face of seemingly contradictory results.
 However, if the heterogeneity of the RCTs is very large (too inconsistent and disparate), than these summary statistics may be inappropriate and are frequently described as mixing apples and oranges.
 Excessive between-study heterogeneity in meta-analysis raises concerns that the included studies are clinically and methodologically too different, making pooling all identified RCTs unreasonable.

 To explain why RCTs yield contradictory results, we can group studies by surgical intervention.
 Stratification by surgical intervention makes clinical sense because between-study heterogeneity may be smaller within each stratum.
-This led to the current paradigm of procedure specific pain control (Kehlet 2007): It is expected that different surgical procedures cause different amounts of pain.
-Populations undergoing different interventions for different diseases may vary in how they respond to pain, in their comorbidities, pharmacokinetics etc. Clearly, a population of elderly men following thoracotomy for lung cancer will differ from a population of young women after cesarean section.
+This led to the current paradigm of procedure-specific pain control (Kehlet 2007): It is expected that different surgical procedures cause different amounts of pain.
+Populations undergoing different interventions for different diseases may vary in how they respond to pain, in their comorbidities, pharmacokinetics, etc. Clearly, a population of elderly men following thoracotomy for lung cancer will differ from a population of young women after cesarean section.
 It follows that postoperative pain control should be tailored to the specific surgical intervention and the particular population.
-While this seems intuitive, it drastically reduces the number of available studies to base clinical decision on for a particular patient population undergoing a particular procedure.
-For example, on thyroidectomy Doleman et al. found only one single RCT investigating the effect of intravenous acetaminophen.
-This poses a significant challenge to any evidence based approach to procedure specific postoperative pain management.
+While this seems intuitive, it drastically reduces the number of available studies to base a clinical decision on for a particular patient population undergoing a particular procedure.
+For example, on thyroidectomy, Doleman et al. found only one single RCT investigating the effect of intravenous acetaminophen.
+This poses a significant challenge to any evidence-based approach to procedure-specific postoperative pain management.